hrz11/todo/readme.md

 ## Submitting Your Exam
 You may fork the repository on github, or submit the modified source files as an email attachment to &lt;contact info here&gt;.

+Your answer to the question identifying the design patterns must be included in your email submission or added to your github repository.
+If added to your github repository, you are required to indicate in your email where the file is located.

+**Important:** You must send an email to the identified contact prior to the deadline indicated in your invitation, the email must contain your submission or a link to your github repository.
+The date/time on the email or github file timestamps will be used to ensure the files were submitted before the deadline.